Eugenewlf/TaskManagerApp/readme.md

 ********************************************

 User Authentication:
-To access the Task Manager App, users need to register before log in by entering their username and password.
+To access the Task Manager App, users need to register before login by entering their username and password.

-Each user has a unique userID and password:
+Each user has a unique username and password:
 After a successful register, the username is stored in the session.
-Then user can login to their dashboard..
+Then the user can log in to their dashboard..

 Logout
 Users can log out of their accounts by clicking on the logout button on the dashboard page.